emojicode/emojicode.github.io/src/guides/compile-and-run.md

 more advanced.
 Let us print a random greeting.

 As it turns out, this is rather simple as the list offers a method 🐹 that shuffles it.
-All we need to do is:
+After making `list` a mutable variable, all we need to call the method is:

 ```
 🏁 🍇
-  🍨 🔤Hey!🔤 🔤Hi!🔤 🔤Howdy!🔤 🔤Aloha!🔤 🍆 ➡️ list
+  🍨 🔤Hey!🔤 🔤Hi!🔤 🔤Howdy!🔤 🔤Aloha!🔤 🍆 ➡️ 🖍️🆕list
   🐹 list❗️
   😀 🐽list 0❗️❗️
 🍉